List of Monday Night Football results (1970–2005): 1985 NFL season

 The September 19 Thursday night game is memorable for Bears quarterback Jim McMahon's third quarter performance.
 Bears coach Mike Ditka elected not to start McMahon because of various ailments keeping him out of practice all week.
 ABC cameras kept showing McMahon begging Ditka to put him in the game.
 Finally, with the Vikings leading 17–9, McMahon entered the game and threw a 70-yard touchdown pass to Willie Gault on his first snap.
 The Bears immediately got the ball back at the Vikings' 25-yard line on the next series on a Wilber Marshall fumble recovery, and McMahon hit Dennis McKinnon on the very first play for a touchdown.
 Then, on the very next series, McMahon completed 3 of 5 passes and another touchdown to McKinnon.
 For the third quarter, McMahon had taken seven snaps and completed five passes for three touchdowns.

 The October 21 game is memorable for rookie Bears defensive lineman William Perry scoring a rushing touchdown after entering the game as an extra backfield blocker.

 The October 28 game marked the final Monday night appearance at home for the Los Angeles Raiders until their return to Oakland in 1995, as well as the final Monday night game at the Los Angeles Memorial Coliseum until 2018.

-In the November 11 game, a thrown snowball caused the 49ers to miss an extra point, a determining factor in the team's one-point loss.
+In the November 11 game between the San Francisco 49ers and the Denver Broncos, a thrown snowball caused the 49ers to miss an extra point, a determining factor in the team's one-point loss and also that game marked Wide Receiver Jerry Rice's Monday Night Football debut.

 The November 18 game between the Giants and the Redskins is infamous for Lawrence Taylor's sack that left Joe Theismann with a broken leg, ending Theismann's career.

 The December 2 game between the Bears and the Dolphins, when the Dolphins put an end to the Bears' bid to match their undefeated season in 1972, was and still is the highest rated game in Monday Night Football history.